arturo-j-martinez-ii/tlens/README.md

 Rasberry Pi 5 Case with Cooling Fan [feel free to use any case with a cooling fan, will need room to route wires to OLED and PCB]: https://a.co/d/82YHFma

-SD/microSD USB Adapter [purchase if your PC doesn't have an SD/microSD card reader]: https://www.amazon.com/s?k=microsd+card+adapter+for+pc

-Seperate Computer, Keyboard, and Mouse to install the Ubuntu OS and transcription code
+Seperate Computer [with Wi-Fi], Keyboard, and Mouse to install the Ubuntu OS and transcription code

 _**Setting Up:**_